mshafer1/frclabviewtutorials/_tutorials/type-def/index.md

 To start, create a enum control on the front panel, and right click on it.
 From the menu, select "Make Type Def."

-{% include zoomableImage.html path='images/StateMachineCreateTypeDef.png' alt='create the Type Def.' scaler='' height=761 width=504 %}
+{% include zoomableImage.html path='images/StateMachineCreateTypeDef.png' alt='create the Type Def.' height=761 width=504 %}

 Right click again and select "Open Type Def"

-{% include zoomableImage.html path='images/StateMachineOpenTypeDef.png' alt='Open the typedef' scaler='' height=754 width=632 %}
+{% include zoomableImage.html path='images/StateMachineOpenTypeDef.png' alt='Open the typedef' height=754 width=632 %}

 Once the Type Def is open, we can set the items of the enum.
 For this example the Up, Down, and Initialize, have been entered.

-{% include zoomableImage.html path='images/modes.png' alt='The initial configuration of a couple of modes' scaler='' height=499 width=515 %}
+{% include zoomableImage.html path='images/modes.png' alt='The initial configuration of a couple of modes' height=499 width=515 %}

 Back in Teleop.vi, we will use a feedback node to keep track of the current state.